Transportation in Pittsburgh: Pedestrian staircases

 Pittsburgh has more public staircases (737) than any other city in the United States, followed by Cincinnati and San Francisco.
 Many of these staircases have street names, and lead to hillside neighborhoods that can be difficult to access by car in winter.

-The large number of steps are an engineering approach to the topography upon which the City of Pittsburgh is built.
+The large number of steps is an engineering approach to the topography upon which the City of Pittsburgh is built.
 According to author Martin Aurand, Pittsburgh "lies unevenly on unruly land".
 The city is located at the confluence of two rivers which cut through elevated land of the Appalachian Plateau.
 The city is settled at elevations ranging from 710 to 1300 ft above sea level.